RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

       -  Ordinary principles of construction to classify terms apply.
     - NO TIME STIPULATION
       - Reid v Moreland Timber Co Pty Ltd (1946) 73 CLR 1
-        - ‘... [a]n implication of a reasonable time when none is expressly limited is, in general, to be made unless there are indications to the contrary ...’
+        - '... [a]n implication of a reasonable time when none is expressly limited is, in general, to be made unless there are indications to the contrary ...'
 13 (Dixon J)
     - Perri v Coolangatta Investments Pty (1982) 149 CLR 537
-      - ‘What is a reasonable time is a question of fact and depends upon the circumstances.
-Its limit is determined by reference to what is fair to both parties.’
+      - 'What is a reasonable time is a question of fact and depends upon the circumstances.
+Its limit is determined by reference to what is fair to both parties.'
 567-8 (Brennan J)
     - EXPRESS TIME STIPULATION
       - Neeta (Epping) Pty Ltd v Phillips (1974) 131 CLR 286
     - Time is of the essence
       - Expressly describing a time stipulation is essential is the simplest way to indicate intent that it is a condition.
-      -  Common phrase: ‘Time is of the essence’
+      -  Common phrase: 'Time is of the essence'
       -  Words to similar effect are just as effective.
     - Implied essentially
       - If a time stipulation is not expressly designated as essential, then the context of the contract may impliedly indicate that it is essential.
       -  Apply ordinary principles of construction.
     - MERCANTILE CONTRACTS
       - Bunge Corpn, New York v Tradax Export SA, Panama [1981] 1 WLR 711
-        - ‘... the need for certainty in mercantile contracts is often of great importance and sometimes may well be a determining factor in deciding the true construction of a particular term in such a contract.’
+        - '... the need for certainty in mercantile contracts is often of great importance and sometimes may well be a determining factor in deciding the true construction of a particular term in such a contract.'
     - INTERESTS IN LAND
       - Conveyancing Act 1919 (NSW)
       - Section 13 – Stipulations not of the essence of contracts
         - Stipulations in contracts, as to time or otherwise, which would not ... have been deemed to be or to have become of the essence of such contracts in a court of equity, shall receive in all courts the same construction and effect as they would have heretofore received in such court.
       - Neeta (Epping) Pty Ltd v Phillips (1974) 131 CLR 286
-        - ‘But a contract for the sale of land where there were no special circumstances was not regarded in equity as one in which a condition as to time was an essential condition.
+        - 'But a contract for the sale of land where there were no special circumstances was not regarded in equity as one in which a condition as to time was an essential condition.
 298 (Barwick CJ and Jacobs J)
       - Shevill v Builders Licencing Board (1982) 149 CLR 620
-        - It is clear that a covenant to pay rent in advance at specified times would not, without more, be a fundamental or essential term having the effect that any failure, however slight, to make payment at the specified times would entitle the lessor to terminate the lease.’
+        - It is clear that a covenant to pay rent in advance at specified times would not, without more, be a fundamental or essential term having the effect that any failure, however slight, to make payment at the specified times would entitle the lessor to terminate the lease.'
 627 (Gibbs CJ)
       - CONSTRUING THE CONTRACT
         - Ultimately, whether a time stipulation is essential will depend upon the construction of the individual contract.
         - Parties are free to make time stipulations essential, or not, as they like.